Presenting Sponsor:

 TRT: 25:00 (Parental Advisory)

-local entry marking the 40th anniversary of the Summer
+Our local entry marking the 40th anniversary of the Summer

-of Love + three years — Yasha Aginsky, local
+of Love + three years — Yasha Aginsky, local documentary

-documentary filmmaker, presents this nostalgic portrait
+filmmaker, presents this nostalgic portrait of Bernal Heights

-of Bernal Heights shot and edited in 1970 and 1971.
+shot and edited in 1970 and 1971.

 SAN FRANCISCO, STILL WILD AT HEART